-I am the Associate Director of the Program in Racism, Immigration, and Citizenship and a Lecturer / Assistant Research Scientist at John Hopkins University, where I am also working with the 21st Century Cities Initiative.
+I am the Associate Director of the Program in Racism, Immigration, and Citizenship and a Lecturer / Assistant Research Scientist at John Hopkins University.
+I am also affiliated with the 21st Century Cities Initiative.
 I received my PhD in American Studies from NYU in 2015.
 Before coming to Hopkins, I was a postdoctoral fellow at the Charles Warren Center at Harvard University and the Center for the United States and the Cold War at the Tamiment Library at New York University.
 At Hopkins, I am teaching courses on police and prisons, Black social movements, and critical race theory, listed in Africana Studies, International Studies, Political Science, and Sociology.

 My first monograph is Badges Without Borders: How Global Counterinsurgency Transformed American Policing (University of California Press, Fall 2019).
 It examines the relationship between US projections of power overseas and the rise of the carceral state at home.
-The book shows that during the Cold War the United States used policing experts to modernize police in the developing world, for the purpose of preventing revolution.
+Badges Without Borders shows that during the Cold War the United States used policing experts to modernize police in the developing world, for the purpose of preventing revolution.
 These experts, in turn, shaped the domestic response to Black insurgency during the 1960s, creating expansive new bureaucracies of criminal justice and aggressive policing techniques and technologies.
 This book demonstrates that overseas state-building in the domain of security has profound and negative effects on democracy at home.
-This book will be published by University of California Press, in the American Crossroads series.

 Additionally, I have begun a new project on the political activities of police in the United States since the 1960s, via professional organizations and unions.
 I am examining how changes to everyday routines of policing and development of new managerial techniques have resulted in police cohering into a semiautonomous political force that acts in self-interested ways to make demands on elected officials, particularly in moments of racialized political crisis.